Acting in Paris

 Acting in Paris is held at the Columbia Global Center-Reid Hall, an academic center that includes classrooms, a student lounge, a library and computer terminals for student use.
 Students are also strongly recommended to bring their own laptop computers.

-Housing will be at foyers, student residence halls in the city.
+Housing will be at the You First student residence in Porte d'Ivry.

 No meals are included in the program fee and there is no meal plan.

 PLEASE NOTE: Students will be responsible for their own airfare and for their meals and personal expenses while in France.
 Consult the Cost Sheet on the Acting in Paris program page in the Barnard portal.

 Competitive scholarships are available for Barnard and Columbia students enrolling in Barnard faculty-led summer programs.
 Funding decisions are based on a combination of financial need and academic merit.
 Barnard and Columbia students can apply for a scholarship as part of their program application through the portal.
 Students are encouraged to submit their completed application by March 6th to be considered for the next scholarship round.

 Students from other colleges should check with their home institutions about financial aid and scholarships.

 Admitted students who intend to enroll must confirm their intention to participate by submitting a non-refundable tuition deposit of $500.
 This fee must be paid within two weeks of acceptance notification and will count toward tuition payment.
 Enrollment is not guaranteed until this payment is received.

 After students have been accepted to the program and paid the required tuition deposit, they are considered an enrolled participant in that program.
 By making such payment they are expressing their intention to participate in the program, and acknowledge that the deposit is non-refundable.
 Payment in full is due by April 15th.
 If a student cancels participation between April 15th and April 25th, tuition and fees are refundable, minus the $500 deposit.
 After April 25th, tuition and fees are non-refundable.